florian-beetz/bachelor-thesis/thesis.md

 # Modularizing JabRef {#sec:modularization}

-After JabRef was running with Java 9 and all dependencies, that had updates supporting Java 9 available, were updated, the next goal was to modularize the application in order to reinforce the architectural rules as shown in [@sec:jabref], but also to extract useful libraries for other applications.
+After JabRef was running with Java 9 and all dependencies, that had updates supporting Java 9 available were updated, the next goal was to modularize the application in order to reinforce the architectural rules as shown in [@sec:jabref], but also to extract useful libraries for other applications.
-In the past there were already efforts to extract libraries from JabRef using the build tool Gradle's support for modules^[[https://github.com/JabRef/jabref/pull/3704](https://github.com/JabRef/jabref/pull/3704)].
+In the past, there were already efforts to extract libraries from JabRef using the build tool Gradle's support for modules^[[https://github.com/JabRef/jabref/pull/3704](https://github.com/JabRef/jabref/pull/3704)].
 Using this approach JabRef would not produce one monolithic +JAR artifact, but several smaller +JAR artifacts depending on each other.
 The problems that +JPMS